-- Bring 2 cups of water to boil.
+- Bring 2 cups of water in a small saucepan to boil.
 Add the freekeh and some salt.
 Boil for 40 minutes on medium heat.
-Strain the freekeh and run under cold water to stop the cooking process.
+Strain the freekeh in a colander and run under cold water to stop the cooking process.

-- In another pot, bring 2.5 cups of water to boil.
+- In another small saucepan, bring 2.5 cups of water to boil.
 Add the barley.
 Boil for 40 minutes on medium heat.
 Strain the barley and run under cold water to stop the cooking process.

-- Whilst the freekeh and barley are cooking, deseed pomegranate.
+- De-seed pomegranate.
 Cut the pomegranate in half.
 Stretch the flesh to loosen it up.
 Over a bowl, place the pomegranate face down on your palm.
 With a wooden spoon, knock on the back of the pomegranate and the seeds will fall through your fingers into the bowl.

 - Cut the tops of the celery.
 Slice diagonally into thin slices.

-- Roughly chop the coriander to give you ½ cup.
+- Roughly chop the cilantro (coriander) to give you ½ cup.

-- Toast the pine nuts on a fry pan until golden brown.
-No oil required.
+- Dry toast the pine nuts on a small fry pan until golden brown.

-- Then toast the crushed peanuts on the fry pan until golden brown.
-No oil required.
+- Then dry toast the crushed peanuts on the fry pan until golden brown.

 - Place all the ingredients in a large mixing bowl.
 If you don’t want the barley to be stained in pink, be sure to drain the pomegranate as much as possible so the juices aren’t mixed into the salad.